This post may contain affiliate links.

 How do you cut up courgettes for lasagne?

-I whizz mine up in a mini food chopper to get it nice and fine to make into a sauce mixture.
+I use a food chopper to get it nice and fine to make into a sauce mixture.
 It still has a little bite to it but isn’t too chunky.
 If you don’t have any equipment, just grate it or chop it very finely.

 Are courgettes and zucchinis the same thing?

-If I’m reaching you in America, we’re talking about Zucchini Lasagne here (yes – courgette and zucchinis are the same thing).
+If I’m reaching you in America, Australia or Canada, we’re talking about Zucchini Lasagne here (yes – courgette and zucchinis are the same thing).

 They might grow on different continents but they’re still the same vegetable (actually, technically a fruit), not only delicious but high in antioxidants, vitamin C, potassium and fibre.